sirisaacnewton540/Record-Video-using-OpenCV/README.md

 # Real-Time Video Recording using OpenCV.
-Here we gonna record real-time video by the use of OpenCV code and gonna store it at our devise storage.
+Here we gonna record real-time video by the use of OpenCV code and gonna store it at our device storage.